 For those unaware of what crypto mining entails, computers compete to solve complicated algorithms in order to earn cryptocurrency.
 This is a resource-intensive process that gives off a lot of heat and has received plenty of criticism.
 A lot of voices are saying that cryptocurrency has no inherent value and Bitcoin especially is responsible for a lot of reckless electricity over-consumption.

-Qarnot took all of these aspects and put a cryptomining computer inside the case of a space heater.
+Qarnot took the criticized aspects of crypto mining and utilized the generated heat to heat the room.
+The space heater has a crypto mining computer inside called the Q.rad.
 The Q.rad is essentially a Linux server with two AMD GPUs, Sapphire Nitro and Radeon RX580 with 8GB of RAM, fused with an electrical heater.

 According to the company, a Q.rad can heat up a 150 to 300 sq. feet room in a building meeting modern isolation standards.